 In order to purchase clothes and accessories straight from the runway, place QR codes in fashion show programs for sizing and pricing information straight from your m-commerce store.

-Place QR codes on tables for guests to route them to a public photo album where they can post pictures of the wedding online so the bride and groom can have all of the pictures later on.
-Also, use QR codes on invitations to route guests to a map of the destinations like the church and the reception.
+Place wedding QR codes on tables for guests to route them to a public photo album where they can post pictures of the wedding online so the bride and groom can have all of the pictures later on.
+Also, use invitations with QR to route guests to a map of the destinations like the church and the reception.
 Or even a QR code to m-commerce shops where you are registered for gift purchases.

-Place QR codes on event tickets, like concerts, plays, sports, and other community events, so people can register and check-in easily and also as a transparency benefit so staff and customers know they have an authentic ticket vs. a counterfeit.
+Place QR codes on event tickets for concerts, plays, sports, trade shows, and other community events, so people can register and check-in easily and also as a transparency benefit so staff and customers know they have an authentic ticket vs. a counterfeit.